SohamBera16/Time-series-analysis-and-forecasting-using-tunnel-traffic-data/README.md

 2. Data Understanding:
 3. Exploratory Data Analysis (EDA):
 4. Data preprocessing: In order to facilitate time series analysis, Pandas package has been used to transform the dataset accordingly.
+By setting the index to a date column.
+We parsed "Day" as a date type by using `parse_dates` when
+# loading the data.
 5. Model Development:
 6. Model Evaluation:
 7. Results: